al-zy-naf/hello-world/README.md

 # Hello World
-Just a simple repository for learning purpose
+Just a simplee repository for learning purpose